Charles Lallemant: Biography

 Born in Paris to an official of the criminal court, Lalemant entered the novitiate of the Society of Jesus at Rouen on July 29, 1607.
 Following this period, he studied philosophy at the Jesuit college in La Flèche (1609–12).
 For the subsequent formation period of his regency, he taught the lower classes at the college in Nevers (1612–15), then studied theology at La Flèche (1615–19).
 After this, his spent his period of tertianship, a third probationary year, in Paris (1619–20).
 He then served as a teacher of logic and physics at the college in Bourges (1620–22), and from October 1622 to March 1625 was principal of the boarding school at the Collège de Clermont.

 Lalement was made responsible for setting up a mission of the Society of Jesus in New France, and in April 1625 he left Dieppe with Fathers Énemond Massé and Jean de Brébeuf, accompanied by two lay brothers.

-He arrived in Quebec City in June.
+He arrived in Quebec City on 15 June.
 Neither the directors of the Compagnie de Montmorency nor the settlers, among whom the pamphlet Anti-Coton was then circulating, had any liking for the Jesuits.
 But the Recollets received them with great kindliness and gave them hospitality until they could have their own house.
 Lalemant was quick to realize that the progress of the colony was being impeded by the very people who ought to have promoted it, the de Caëns, who were interested exclusively in the fur trade.
 A change was imperative.
 Therefore, as soon as Jesuit Father Philibert Noyrot arrived in 1626 he was ordered, because of the good standing that he enjoyed at the court, to take ship again for France, with the object of advancing the welfare of the colony.
 One result of this move was the revocation of the Edict of Nantes so far as New France was concerned.